japaneseTemmie/MusicBot.py-2.0/README.md

   - Storage is used for storing guild and config / logging data.

+## Choosing the right version
+The project includes different versions based on how tested they are.

+- `main` is the development branch where the newest fixes and changes are shipped.
+This is optimal but prone to breakages.
+- The `stable` branch is where changes from the `main` branch are shipped once they have gone through more testing.
+- `tags` or tagged releases ship less often and are usually the most stable.
+New releases are shipped once changes in `stable` have gone through more testing.

 ## Preparing the project directory
-- Unpack the source code to a directory of your choice.
+- Unpack the chosen version of the source code to a directory of your choice.
 (Or, `git clone` it.)
 - Open a terminal in that directory.

   - On Windows: